waledkhatiz/doms-pizza/README.md

 >    java menu

 ## Progress: ##
--pizza.java is just a pre-written pizza object that I havent implemented into the main code yet.\
+*pizza.java is just a pre-written pizza object that I havent implemented into the main code yet.\
--currently just a layout of the basic UI and functionalities.
+*currently just a layout of the basic UI and functionalities.